City council members engage in wide-ranging discussion on beautification, upkeep, etc.

 Part of the problem, Melbye added, is that "We see it all the time, so after a while maybe we're not really seeing it.
 But people coming through town, tall grass and weeds are probably the first thing they notice."

-Page 3 of 3 - As for the complaints about dog waste in the cemetery, council members noted the two new bag receptacles recently placed by Groveland Avenue and Golf Terrace, and it was suggested that maybe the Crookston Police Department send out a news release reminding dog owners to be responsible.
+As for the complaints about dog waste in the cemetery, council members noted the two new bag receptacles recently placed by Groveland Avenue and Golf Terrace, and it was suggested that maybe the Crookston Police Department send out a news release reminding dog owners to be responsible.
 Kelly and Police Chief Tim Motherway agreed that such a release would be futile.

 “Responsible people do what they’re supposed to do, irresponsible people don’t,” Kelly said.